sherr3h/FLASS-fina4350.io/_posts/2023-01-28-Kalman-Filter-on-Electricity-Prices-and-GPS-Data.md

 Kalman filter is a Bayesian method to update and improve parameter estimates from observations with uncertainty.
 It can be applied to time series formulated as a Linear Gaussian State Space Model.
 The kalman filter method was used by NASA in the Apollo Project to estimate trajectories of the manned spacecraft landing on the Moon and back (wow!).

-In this post, I will apply Kalman filter to two time series datasets: (1) simulated GPS locations, and (2) an electricity price dataset.
+In this and the next post, I will apply Kalman filter to two time series datasets: (1) simulated GPS locations (in honour of the Apollo 11 Lunar Module), and (2) a power market electricity price dataset.

 ## Problem Formulation